Table of Contents

 A campsite is a place in the wilderness where travellers spend quality time close to nature.
 They are free from the daily routine.
 Littering here can spoil the beauty of the campsite and leave it dirty.
 Other people coming here might lose out on the actual experience of wilderness and being close to Mother Nature as a result.

-2. Breaking glass bottles
+2. Breaking glass bottles at the campsite

 Breaking glass bottles at a campsite can be very fatal.
 This is because glass cannot be recycled.
 Campers move across the camp barefoot, the glass might injure them.
 Dispose of your waste cautiously at a campsite.